SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 >
 > 12.5.1 National recycling rate, tons of material recycled

-This target is interpreted to cover research about reducing/preventing waste (municipal, commercial, etc.), about waste generation and about recycling.
+This target is interpreted to cover research about reducing/preventing waste (municipal, commercial, etc.), about waste generation, and about recycling.
 We consider this to also cover research about the circular economy and sidestreams.
-Some specifying terms for waste generators are picked from the indicator 12.5.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-05-01.pdf.
+Some terms for waste generators are taken from indicator 12.5.1 documentation (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-05-01.pdf.

 The themes of this target are also addressed in target **12.2 phrases 3 and 4** about efficient use of natural resources and reducing waste involved in using them, as well as in target **12.3 phrases 1 and 3** about food loss and waste in food production.
 Recycling of wastes is also included in target **12.4 phrase 2**.

 #### Phrase 1

-This phrase aims to find research about reducing waste and waste generation.
-The elements of the phrase are *reducing + wastes / waste generation/households/municipal/industry*.
+This phrase aims to find research about reducing waste, and about waste generation.
+The elements of the phrase are *action + wastes/waste generation/types of waste // waste generation*.
+The action element was retained for wastes in the topic approach, as all research about any kind of waste was too broad given our interpretation - however, the phrase is broader than the action approach in that research about waste generation requires no action.
 Some terms are combined with *household/municipal/industry* terms because they are used generically (e.g. economic waste; waste of time; garbage logic).

 ```py
 TS=